-There were no changes to our internal control over financial reporting (as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) that occurred during the three months ended January 31, 2021, that materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+There were no changes to our internal control over financial reporting (as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) that occurred during the three months ended January 31, 2022, that materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.

-As a result of COVID-19, our global workforce continued to operate primarily in a work from home environment for the quarter ended January 31, 2021.
+As a result of the COVID-19 pandemic, our global workforce continued to operate primarily in a work from home environment for the quarter ended January 31, 2022.
 The design of our financial reporting processes, systems, and controls allows for remote execution with accessibility to secure data.